Today’s post is part of a series on accessibility, including the topic of gaming with low vision.

 Aaron added to the list, “Good audio is important.
 Interfaces that are easily converted to that kind of format.
 Maybe beacons for certain kinds of graphical games that rely on sound, like they’ve done with World of Warcraft.
 A lot of those features are good.”

-(I haven’t been a Blizzard customer for several years now, but in case you’re curious, here’s some info on accessibility updates in World of Warcraft.)
+In case you’re curious, here’s some info on accessibility updates in World of Warcraft, for example.

 What is a beacon?

 UPDATE (5/7/22): We received a few questions from readers about what is meant by “beacons.”
-To sighted players, this might be an unfamiliar term, so I asked Aaron if he would define it for us in the context of video games.
+To players with sight, this might be an unfamiliar term, so I asked Aaron if he would define it for us in the context of video games.

 He said, “A beacon is binary audio.
 It’s a sound that is able to be rotated around you, so you just line your character up so the sound is forward and walk straight, like echolocation in a way.”